This discussion in my Website Options for Law Firms series will take a look at FindLaw as a website services provider.

 I’ve previously reviewed the services offered by other large companies that hold themselves out as specializing in law firm marketing.
-These discussions included a review of Scorpion Web Design as well as a review of Justia.
-Let’s take a look at Findlaw.
+These discussions included a review of Scorpion Web Design and Justia.
+Let’s start by taking a look at my experience with FindLaw.

 My experience in evaluating Findlaw as a website option for law firms

-I will start off by saying that my experience reviewing Findlaw was a night and day difference from when I reviewed Scorpion Web Design, LexisNexis, or Justia.
-The lack of cooperation from each of those entities made me feel as if I must have been inquiring about top level government defense secrets.
+I will start by saying that my experience reviewing Findlaw was a night and day difference compared to Scorpion Web Design, LexisNexis, or Justia.
+The lack of cooperation from each of those entities made me feel like I must have been inquiring about top-level government defense secrets.